sktime/sktime/docs/source/glossary.rst

         The ability of a predictive model to perform well on unseen data.
 A model that overfits to the training data may not generalize well, while a model that underfits may not capture the underlying patterns in the data.

-    Hyperparameter:
-        A parameter of a machine learning model that is set before training and affects the model's performance.
-Examples include the learning rate in a neural network, the number of trees in a random forest, or the regularization parameter in a linear model.

     Model selection:
         The process of selecting the best machine learning model for a given task.
 This may involve comparing the performance of different models on a validation set, or using techniques like grid search to find the best hyperparameters for a given model.

-    Resampling:
-        A technique used to address imbalanced datasets or to create more training data.
-Examples include oversampling, where the minority class is oversampled to balance the class distribution, or bootstrap resampling, where multiple datasets are created by randomly sampling with replacement from the original data.

     Time series decomposition:
         A technique used to separate a time series into its underlying components, such as trend, seasonality, and noise.